pqrkchqps/diehard-dot-fund-school/underway.md

 1. Supportive interventions: inviting contribution, going deeper, drawing out, coaxing, nurturing, protecting, creating space
 2. Assertive interventions: pulling back, shutting down, drawing lines, interrupting, challenging, steering on course, excluding bad behavior

 > Singling people out for a contribution will just make them feel like the stupid kid in class who doesn’t know the answer.
-Instead, a general invite to people who haven’t spoken yet to contribute tells the regular contributors to stay quiet, and gives quieter people the opportunity to step forward. -- Silvia Zuur*
+Instead, a general invite to people who haven’t spoken yet to contribute tells the regular contributors to stay quiet, and gives quieter people the opportunity to step forward. — Silvia Zuur

 Almost all interventions in face-to-face facilitation can be reimagined and employed in the online space.